-Pursuing literary immortality illuminates how the mind works, researcher findsDecember 13th, 2012 in Neuroscience /
+Pursuing literary immortality illuminates how the mind works, researcher findsDecember 13, 2012 in Medicine & Health / Neuroscience

 The initial excitement of hearing a new song fades as it's replayed to death.
 That's because the brain naturally functions as a kind of ticking time bomb, obliterating the thrill for artistic sounds, images and words by making them familiar over time.

 So the artist, musician or author's challenge is to create a work that retains a freshness, according to Case Western Reserve University's Michael Clune, in his new book, Writing Against Time (Stanford University Press).
 And, for the artist, musician or writer, creating this newness with each work is a race against "brain time."

 Clune explains how neurobiological forces designed for our survival naturally make interest in art fade.
 But the forces don't stop artists from trying for timelessness.